PennyLaneAI/qml/glossary/hybrid_computation.rst

 Directed acyclic graphs
 -----------------------

-It is easy to imagine many more interesting ways we could combine quantum and classical ingredients into a larger and more complex hybrid computation.
-In general, one can understand these computations as *classical* and *quantum nodes*.
+It is easy to imagine more interesting ways we could combine quantum and classical ingredients into a larger and more complex hybrid computation.
+In general, one can understand these subroutines as *classical* and *quantum nodes*.

 :html:`<br>`